 We ate a salmon menu in the Eastern Harbour.
 The food was quite pricey but tasty.
 It is good to understand, that outside the summer season, the opening times of restaurants may be limited.
 There may be only a few choices available.

-Also on the Hanko Bulevard, there are restaurants and bars.
+Also on Hanko Boulevard, there are restaurants and bars.
 Idyllic restaurants in the Eastern Harbour may be more suitable for travellers.

 Close to Harbour Street, there is Hanko Museum in an old stone building.
 The museum has been founded already 1909 and now it stores a collection of Hanko-related objects and pictures.